Noise-Resilient Spatial Search with Lackadaisical Quantum Walks: Numerical results

 \section{Numerical results}

 In this work, we performed numerical simulations of the lackadaisical discrete-time quantum walk on a two-dimensional toroidal grid.
-The walk was implemented with the Grover coin and the flip-flop shift operator, and the marked element was chosen as the central vertex of the grid, without loss of generality.
+The walk was implemented with the Grover coin and the flip-flop shift operator~\cite{ambainis_coins_2005}, and the marked element was chosen as the central vertex of the grid, without loss of generality.
 We investigated the effects of varying the self-loop weight $\ell$ and the broken-link probability $p$, where decoherence was modeled as a dynamic percolation process in which edges are randomly broken and re-sampled at each step.
 Since the dynamics are probabilistic, all reported quantities were obtained from averages over multiple independent runs, and the standard deviation is represented in the plots as shaded regions.
 The grid size, number of runs, and total number of steps are specified in the captions of each figure.
 Our analysis focused on two main indicators: the success probability, defined as the probability of measuring the marked vertex at a given step, and the averaged probability distribution $\overline{P}_T(x,y)$, which captures the long-term spatial behavior of the walk and will be formally introduced below.
 A numerical approach was necessary, as a full analytical treatment of lackadaisical walks under broken-link decoherence quickly becomes intractable due to the interplay between self-loops and stochastic noise.

-In Fig.~\ref{fig:prob-vs-steps}, we have the time evolution of the success probability for a 16×16 grid under broken-link decoherence with $p=0.01$, comparing different self-loop weights $\ell$.
-The results show that introducing self-loops systematically improves the resilience of the search algorithm to noise, yielding higher success probabilities than the loopless case.
-This enhancement is observed across all tested values of $\ell$, although excessively large self-loops may eventually become detrimental.
+In Fig.~\ref{fig:prob-vs-steps}, we show the time evolution of the success probability for a $32\times32$ grid under broken-link decoherence with $p=0.01$, comparing different self-loop weights~$\ell$.
+Notice that the value $\ell = 4\times10^{-3}$ corresponds approximately to the theoretically motivated optimum $\ell = 4/N$ for $N=32\times32$.
+The results show that introducing self-loops systematically improves the resilience of the search algorithm to noise, yielding higher success probabilities than in the loopless case.
+This enhancement is observed for all values of $\ell$ tested, with the choice $\ell=4/N$ providing the largest and most stable success probability among the cases shown, while excessively large self-loop weights eventually lead to reduced performance compared to the optimal scaling.
+We further observe that the success probability stabilizes at long times, a behavior that persists for longer evolutions and higher noise rates.